ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

   brains into the AllenCCFv3 allows investigators to study different neuron types within the same space and characterize their morphology with respect to their transcriptomics.
-Mappings found between the fMOST image and the AllenCCFv3 using our pipeline can be applied to fMOST neuron reconstruction data.
+Mappings found between the fMOST image and the AllenCCFv3 using our pipeline can be applied in this way to fMOST neuron reconstruction data.

 ## Mapping MERFISH data to AllenCCFv3

 ### Preprocessing

-* _Section reconstruction_---Alignment of MERFISH data into a 3D atlas space
+* _Initial volume reconstruction_.
+Alignment of MERFISH data into a 3D atlas space
   requires an estimation of anatomical structure within the data.
-For each section, this anatomic reference image was created by aggregating the number of detected genetic markers (across all probes) within each pixel of a $10 \mu m \times 10 \mu m^2$ grid to match the resolution of the $10 \mu m$ AllenCCFv3 atlas.
+For each section, this anatomic reference image was created by aggregating the number of detected genetic markers (across all probes) within each pixel of a $10
+  \times 10 \mu m^2$ grid to match the resolution of the $10 \mu m$ AllenCCFv3 atlas.
 These reference image sections are then coarsely reoriented and aligned across sections using manual annotations of the most dorsal and ventral points of the midline.
 The procedure produces an anatomic image stack that serves as an initialization for further global mappings into the AllenCCFv3.

-* _Anatomical correspondence labeling_---Mapping the MERFISH data into the AllenCCFv3 requires
-  us to establish correspondence between the MERFISH and AllenCCFv3 anatomy.
-  Intensity-based features in MERFISH data are not apparent enough to establish this correspondence, so we need to generate direct corresponding anatomical labeling of both images.
-These labels are already available as part of the AllenCCFv3, thus the main challenge is deriving analogous labels from the spatial transcriptomic maps of the MERFISH data.
-To generate these labels, an we assigned each cell from the scRNA-seq dataset to one of these major
+* _Anatomical correspondence labeling_.
+Mapping the MERFISH data into the AllenCCFv3 requires us to establish correspondence between the anatomy depicted in the MERFISH and AllenCCFv3 data.
+Intensity-based features in MERFISH data are not sufficiently apparent to establish this correspondence, so we need to generate instead corresponding anatomical labelings of both images with which to drive registration.
+These labels are already available as part of the AllenCCFv3; thus, the main challenge is deriving analogous labels from the spatial transcriptomic maps of the MERFISH data.
+Toward this end, we assigned each cell from the scRNA-seq dataset to one of the following major
   regions: cerebellum, CTXsp, hindbrain, HPF, hypothalamus, isocortex, LSX, midbrain, OLF, PAL, sAMY, STRd, STRv, thalamus and hindbrain.
-A label map of each section was generated for each region by aggregating the cells assigned to that region within a $10 \mu m \times 10 \mu m^2$ grid.
-The same approach was used to generate more fine grained region specific landmarks (i.e. cortical layers, habenula, IC).
-Unlike the broad labels which cover the entirety of the section these regions are highly specific to certain parts of the section.
+A label map of each section was generated for each region by aggregating the cells assigned to that region within a $10 \times 10 \mu m^2$ grid.
+The same approach was used to generate more fine grained region specific landmarks (i.e., cortical layers, habenula, IC).
+Unlike the broad labels which cover large swaths of the section these regions are highly specific to certain parts of the section.
   Once cells in the MERFISH data are labeled, morphological dilation is used to provide full regional labels for alignment into the AllenCCFv3.

-* _Section matching_---Since the MERFISH data is acquired as sections, its 3D
+* _Section matching_.
+Since the MERFISH data is acquired as sections, its 3D
-  orientation may not be fulling accounted for during the reconstruction step, due to the cutting angle.
-This can lead to obliqueness artifacts in the section where certain structures can appear to be larger or smaller, or outright missing from the section.
+  orientation may not be fully accounted for during the volume reconstruction step, due to the particular cutting angle.
+This can lead to obliqueness artifacts in the section where certain structures can appear to be larger or smaller, or missing outright from the section.
 To address this, we first use a global alignment to match the orientations of the MERFISH sections to the atlas space.
-In our pipeline, this section matching is performed in the reverse direction by performing a global affine transformation of the AllenCCFv3 into the MERFISH data space, and then resample digital sections from the AllenCCFv3 to match each MERFISH section.
-This approach limits the overall transformation that is applied to the MERFISH data, and, since the AllenCCFv3 is densely sampled, it also reduces in-plane artifacts that result from missing sections or undefined spacing in the MERFISH data.
+In our pipeline, this section matching is performed in the reverse direction by performing a global affine transformation of the AllenCCFv3 into the MERFISH data space, and then resampling digital sections from the AllenCCFv3 to match each MERFISH section.
+This approach limits the overall transformation and thus resampling that is applied to the MERFISH data, and, since the AllenCCFv3 is densely sampled, it also reduces in-plane artifacts that result from missing sections or undefined spacing in the MERFISH data.

-### 2.5D deformable, landmark-driven alignment
+### 2.5D deformable, landmark-driven alignment to AllenCCFv3

 After global alignment of the AllenCCFv3 into the MERFISH dataset, 2D per-section deformable refinements are used to address local differences between the MERFISH sections and the resampled AllenCCFv3 sections.
-Nine registrations were performed in sequence using a single label at each iteration in the following order: 1-brain mask, 2-isocortex (layer 2+3), 3-isocortex (layer 5), 4-isocortex (layer 6), 5-striatum, 6-medial habenula, 7-lateral habenula, 8-thalamus, and 9-hippocampus.
+Nine registrations were performed in sequence using a single label at each iteration in the following order: 1) brain mask, 2) isocortex (layer 2+3), 3) isocortex (layer 5), 4) isocortex (layer 6),
+5) striatum, 6) medial habenula, 7) lateral habenula, 8) thalamus, and 9) hippocampus.
 This ordering was determined empirically by an expert anatomist who prioritized which structure to use in each iteration by evaluating the anatomical alignment from the previous iteration.
-Global and local mappings are then all concatenated (with appropriate inversions) to create the final mapping between the MERFISH data and AllenCCFv3 (Figure 7).
-This mapping is then used to provide point-to-point correspondence between the original MERFISH coordinate space and the AllenCCFv3 space, thus allowing mapping of individual genes and cell types located in the MERFISH data to be directly mapped into the AllenCCFv3.
+Global and local mappings are then all concatenated (with appropriate inversions) to create the final mapping between the MERFISH data and AllenCCFv3.
+This mapping is then used to provide a point-to-point correspondence between the original MERFISH coordinate space and the AllenCCFv3 space, thus allowing mapping of individual genes and cell types located in the MERFISH data to be directly mapped into the AllenCCFv3.